Opisthocoelicaudia: Classification

 Originally, Opisthocoelicaudia was classified as a member of the family Camarasauridae, together with Camarasaurus and Euhelopus.
 This classification was based on several shared features of the skeleton, most importantly the forked neural spines of the back vertebrae.
 In 1977, Borsuk-Białynicka considered Opisthocoelicaudia closer to Euhelopus than to Camarasaurus, placing it in the subfamily Euhelopodinae.
 A 1981 study by Walter Coombs and Ralph Molnar, on the other hand, considered it a member of the subfamily Camarasaurinae and therefore a close relative of Camarasaurus.
 Today, both Euhelopus and Opisthocoelicaudia are classified outside the Camarasauridae.
 In 1993, Leonardo Salgado and Rodolfo Coria showed Opisthocoelicaudia to represent a titanosaur and classified it within the family Titanosauridae.
 The name Titanosauridae is currently considered invalid by many scientists; instead, the name Lithostrotia is often used as an equivalent.

 Within the Lithostrotia, Opisthocoelicaudia has been found to be closely related to the genera Alamosaurus, Neuquensaurus, Rocasaurus and Saltasaurus, together forming the family Saltasauridae.
 Interrelationships of these genera are contested.
 Many scientists considered Opisthocoelicaudia to be most closely related to Alamosaurus, with both genera forming a monophyletic group, the Opisthocoelicaudiinae.
 Other scientists concluded that the Opisthocoelicaudiinae is paraphyletic (not forming a natural group).
 Contradicting most other studies, Upchurch and colleagues in 2004 argued that Alamosaurus has to be placed outside the Saltasauridae as a close relative of Pellegrinisaurus, and therefore is not related to Opisthocoelicaudia at all.

 This cladogram, based on Calvo and colleagues (2007), shows a monophyletic Opisthocoelicaudiinae:

+Opisthocoelicaudia in a cladogram after Navarro et al., 2022: